shivannis/xandr-docs-public/xandr-docs/articles/curate/viewability-faq.md

 wide variety of metrics.
 We are focused on making the most actionable viewability data widely and easily available.

-## Xandr Viewability Script Functionality
+## Microsoft Advertising Viewability Script Functionality

-The following questions address the Xandr viewability script, how it works, what it measures, and its limitations.
+The following questions address the Microsoft Advertising viewability script, how it works, what it measures, and its limitations.

-## What methods does Xandr use to measure viewability?
+## What methods does Microsoft Advertising use to measure viewability?

-Xandr viewability employs a best-in-class hybrid measurement methodology combining Page Geometry and Browser Optimization.
+Microsoft Advertising viewability employs a best-in-class hybrid measurement methodology combining Page Geometry and Browser Optimization.
 When used in tandem, this hybrid method allows us to reliably measure viewability of most impressions.

-## Does Xandr viewability use projection-based methods to report on viewable impressions?
+## Does Microsoft Advertising viewability use projection-based methods to report on viewable impressions?

 No, all reporting data is based on direct measurement.

-## What types of inventory are supported by Xandr viewability?
+## What types of inventory are supported by Microsoft Advertising viewability?

-The Xandr viewability script is currently enabled for web, mobile web, and in-app (SDK) inventory.
+The Microsoft Advertising viewability script is currently enabled for web, mobile web, and in-app (SDK) inventory.
 In addition to our SDK, we support viewability for the Microsoft SDK and OMSDK.

 OMSDK in-app viewability measurement is supported as follows:

-- Xandr's Mobile SDK version 4.9 and above supports OMSDK display
+- Microsoft Advertising's Mobile SDK version 4.9 and above supports OMSDK display
-- Xandr's Mobile SDK version 5.0 and above supports OMSDK native
+- Microsoft Advertising's Mobile SDK version 5.0 and above supports OMSDK native
-- Xandr's iOS Mobile SDK version 6.1 and above supports OMSDK video
+- Microsoft Advertising's iOS Mobile SDK version 6.1 and above supports OMSDK video
-- Xandr's Android Mobile SDK version 6.1.1 and above supports OMSDK video
+- Microsoft Advertising's Android Mobile SDK version 6.1.1 and above supports OMSDK video

 Viewability measurement on the following native inventory is supported:

 - Sellers on AST v0.11 and above
 - Sellers supporting OpenRTB 'jstracker' field.
-(Integration is required with Xandr to enable measurement)
+(Integration is required with Microsoft Advertising to enable measurement)

-## What types of creatives does Xandr viewability support?
+## What types of creatives does Microsoft Advertising viewability support?

-The Xandr viewability script is currently enabled for all banner, native, and video creatives.
+The Microsoft Advertising viewability script is currently enabled for all banner, native, and video creatives.
 For more information about how viewability works for video, see [Video Viewability](video-viewability.md).